 Biscuits and Gravy is not a dish I ate growing up, but one time I remember being at a friends house and her dad was from the South and he would whip these up.
 They were so delicious and hearty, perfect for Sunday brunch.
 So, now years later I decided to perfect this dish and make my own version.
-They key is to use Bob Evans pork sausage.
+The key is to use Bob Evans pork sausage.
 Even though it seems difficult this dish is super simple!
+Read more about Bob Evans sausage gravy recipe.

 1 pound Bob Evans pork sausage